How a turn actually runs.

 - CASS runs in parallel against the orchestrator's draft.
 Her objections go into the official record alongside the consensus, not as an afterthought.

-- The federation writes down what it thinks adversaries will do next turn, with how likely the action is and how confidently it could be attributed kept as separate numbers.
+- The federation writes down what it thinks adversaries will do next turn, with how likely each action is and how confidently it could be attributed kept as separate numbers.

 - Four things get produced at turn close: an updated world state, a delta file (what changed and why), an analyst-facing briefing, and an archive snapshot so any earlier turn is recoverable.